Legal Stuff – The All-Important Marriage Forms

 And if you’ve been married before, I’ll need to sight:

 If we don’t get around to completing every mandatory field on the NOIM, no problem we can add the missing details anytime before your wedding.
-If we can't get together to sign the NOIM, another authorised witness can do it - a JP, lawyer, medical practitioner or police officer.
-Just remember, I must receive the NOIM via email at least one month before your wedding day.
+If we can't find a time to meet together in-person to sign the NOIM, we can arrange a video call to sign the NOIM remotely.
+Alternatively, you can arrange for another authorised witness can do it- a JP, lawyer, medical practitioner or police officer.
+If you are based overseas, we won’t be able to sign the NOIM remotely via a video call.
+Instead, you’ll need to approach a local notary public or head to the nearest Australian embassy.
+Just remember, I must receive the NOIM (either in-person or via email) at least one month before your wedding day.

 There are a few more legal docs to sign along the way.
 Another new legal form is the Declaration of No Legal Impediment which I will complete and have you sign before the ceremony, either at our final catch up or on the day before we start.
-I also bring along two Legal Certificates of Marriage with me on the day.
+I also bring along the Legal Certificates of Marriage on your wedding day.
 We’ll do the signing of these Certificates at the end of the ceremony, with your two nominated witnesses.
-Your witnesses can be anyone that is 18 years and over.
+Your witnesses can be anyone (par myself) that is 18 years and over.

 Once the ceremony is all done and the legal paperwork is signed, I’ll register your marriage through the Registry of Births, Deaths and Marriages (BDM).
 They’ll receive the legal documents electronically from me.
 That’s when it really is official - you’re 100% MARRIED!

 Lastly, if you are thinking of changing your name, or if you need proof of marriage for visa, immigration and financial purposes – you’ll need to apply for your Offical Marriage Certificate marriage.
 Apply for it online, via post or in person through the Registry of BDM.
-In NSW, it costs from $60 for a standard version.
-What’s much easier is if I apply and pay for this on your behalf when I register your marriage.
-I just add the $60 to my final invoice.
+In NSW, it currently costs $68 for a standard version.
+What’s much easier is if I apply and pay for this on your behalf when I register your marriage paperwork.
+I just add the $68 to my final invoice and it will arrive to your home via registered post within 2-6 working days.
 Sorted!

 Cheerio!